-FORM 10-Q
+FORM 10-Q /A

-[X] Quarterly Report pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934

-For the quarterly period ended June 30, 2011

-[ ] Transition Report pursuant to 13 or 15(d) of the Securities Exchange Act of 1934

-For the transition period from \\\\\\ to \\\\\

-Commission File Number: 000-53605

-OptimizeRx Corporation

-(Exact name of registrant as specified in its charter)

-Nevada

-(State or other jurisdiction of incorporation or organization)

-(IRS Employer Identification No.)

-407 6th Street

-Rochester, MI, 48307 (Address of principal executive offices)

-(Registrant's telephone number)

-(Former name, former address and former fiscal year, if changed since last report)

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days [X] Yes [] No

-Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§ 229.405 of this chapter) during the preceeding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes [] No [X]

-[] Non-accelerated filer

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.

-[ ] Large accelerated filer Accelerated filer [X] Smaller reporting company

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes [] No [X]

-State the number of shares outstanding of each of the issuer's classes of common stock, as of the latest practicable date: 13,969,202 shares as of June 30, 2011.
+[X] Quarterly Report pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934 ı For the quarterly period ended September 30, 2011 [] Transition Report pursuant to 13 or 15(d) of the Securities Exchange Act of 1934 For the transition period from to Commission File Number: 000-53605 OptimizeRx Corporati (Exact name of registrant as specified Nevada (State or other jurisdiction of incorporation or organization) 26-1265381 (IRS Employer Identification No.) 407 6th Street Rochester, MI, 48307 (Address of principal executive 248-651-6568 (Registrant's telephone num nber) (Former name, former address and former fiscal year ar, if changed since last report) prece days ate by check mark whether the registrant (1) has filed all reports required to be filed by Se ding 12 months (or for such shorter period that the registrant was required to file such reports. ''' subm ate by check mark whether the registrant has submitted electronically and posted on its co- itted and posted pursuant to Rule 405 of Regulation S-T (§ 229.405 of this chapter) during equired to submit and post such files).
+Yes [] No [X] Indic ate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company. rge accelerated filer Accelerated filer [] Non-acc maller reporting company celerated filer Indic ate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of t he Exchange Act).
+Yes [] No [X] State the number of shares outstanding of each of the issuer's classes of common stock, as of the ne latest practicable date: 14,192,496 shares as of November 14, 2011.

+EXPLANATORY NOTE

+This Amendment No. 1 to the Quarterly Report on Form 10-Q/A (the "Amendment") amends the Quarterly Report on Form 10-Q of OptimizeRx Corporation (the "Company") for the quarter ended September 30, 2011 (the "Original Filing"), that was originally filed with the U.S. Securities and Exchange Commission on November 14, 2011.
+The Amendment is being filed to correct a disclosure made in Note 19 to the financial statements about not having proceeds as of November 7, 2011 in the Beringea arbitration.
+The Amendment revises that disclosure incorrect to state that proceeds were in fact received as of October 7, 2011.

+Except as described above, the Amendment does not modify or update the disclosures presented in, or exhibits to, the Original Filing in any way.
+The Amendment continues to speak as of the date of the Original Filing.
+Furthermore, the Amendment does not reflect events occurring after the filing of the Original Filing.
+Accordingly, the Amendment should be read in conjunction with the Original Filing, as well as the Company's other filings made with the SEC pursuant to Section 13(a) or 15(d) of the Exchange Act subsequent to the filing of the Original Filing.